Have you considered what it would take to fight and succeed at trial?

 It may also be the case that you wish to bring up matters that you believe is pertinent to your defence.
 You should discuss this with your lawyer.
 Sometimes, these issues may not be relevant to the defence of your case.
 At worst, it can even jeopardise your case at trial.

 If you have corroborating evidence or witnesses to support your case, you must ensure that these witnesses are readily available to attend Court to give evidence on your behalf.
 If you have an alibi, you must notify your lawyer as there are separate rules and procedures to deal with alibi evidence.
+For more information and for other states in Australia, check out the articles by My Legal Crunch.

 Sometimes your case may be conceptually simple.
 However, there are times when your defence may involve a multitude of complicated factors.
 The Perth criminal lawyers at WN Legal have extensive knowledge in providing legal representation for criminal matters.
 If you need assistance and legal advice, you can contact us on 08 9349 2196, or e-mail us at firstname.lastname@example.org.